- Men's Grooming

 It only seems right to kick off our best short hairstyles for men list with the most classic look of them all: the side parting.
 No one has worn this better than Ryan Gosling in recent years, and it’s a perfect style for the man who wants hair that’s neat, unfussy and suited to playing a solid supporting role.
 Replicate the Blade Runner star’s softer take on the look by working a small amount of pomade through scissor-cut hair.
 Alternatively, for a retro style with a little more edge, up the pomade amount and strength, and ask your barber for a low fade.

 If you want to kick on from the conventional undercut, or just fancy giving the look a twist, then we’d highlight the grown-out look worn by Jake Gyllenhaal at Cannes film festival.
-Harking back to the matinee idol, only with a rougher edge, the look is perfectly accessorised by facial hair, which brings the varying hair lengths together for a style that’s hirsute but controlled (easily done with the right trimmer setting!).
+Harking back to the matinee idol, only with a rougher edge, the look is perfectly accessorised by facial hair, which brings the varying hair lengths together for a style that’s hirsute but controlled (easily done with the right trimmer setting).
 Much like the undercut, this shorter trim encapsulates a whole range of styling possibilities.
-Either lather on the pomade for a neat Hollywood look, or volumise for vibrant shape and style.
+Either lather on the pomade for a neat Hollywood look, or volumise with a mousse for vibrant shape and style.
 This latter approach is especially good on curlier locks.

 Naturally different hair characteristics can lead to similar haircuts looking vastly different from person to person.
 Just look at the mega-talented Donald Glover, otherwise known as Childish Gambino.
 Like Gyllenhaal, he pairs a long-on-top cut with some well-maintained facial fuzz.
 But the extra lift to his hair keeps it off the face, resulting in a more open look that flatters his face shape without requiring much maintenance.